electiondata-my/meco-front/README.md

 ## Approach to the Frontend

 This is a fully static Astro site (~40,000 pages) deployed to Cloudflare Pages.
+Some keys things you should know about frontend choices made for this project:

-**Build-time data fetching.** All page-level data is fetched once during `getStaticPaths` and passed down as props.
+- **Build-time data fetching.** All page-level data is fetched once during `getStaticPaths` and passed down as props.
 Where a page type has many permutations (e.g. 15,000 candidates across 10,000 electoral contests in 822 current seats), we fetch a single `json` that covers every slug — never per-slug requests.
 Some interactive components (e.g. mostly modal popups) fetch detail data on demand at runtime (client-side), but only where embedding it at build time would be impractical.

-**Surgical rebuilds.** Cloudflare Pages supports deploying individual pages without a full rebuild.
+- **Surgical rebuilds.** Cloudflare Pages supports deploying individual pages without a full rebuild.
 The `rebuild-page` workflow (triggered via `repository_dispatch`) sets `POST_TO_BUILD` so only the target pages are built and deployed.
 This is used for time-sensitive updates (e.g. live election results).

+- **Internationalisation.** The site is bilingual (English at `/`, Malay at `/ms-MY/`).
+Translation strings live in a separate repo (served as JSON files via R2) and are fetched at build time.
+A small middleware redirects Malay visitors away from English-only pages (e.g. `/openapi`, `/console`).

-**Astro + React islands.** Pages are `.astro` files.
+- **Astro + React islands.** Pages are `.astro` files.
 Interactive components (charts, maps, dropdowns) are React islands, hydrated only where needed.
 Tailwind is used for all styling.

-**Internationalisation.** The site is bilingual (English at `/`, Malay at `/ms-MY/`).
-Translation strings live in a separate repo (served as JSON files via R2) and are fetched at build time.
-A small middleware redirects Malay visitors away from English-only pages (e.g. `/openapi`, `/console`).

-**Auth.** A Cloudflare Worker handles OTP login, sessions, and rate limiting.
+- **Auth.** A Cloudflare Worker handles OTP login, sessions, and rate limiting for the API console.
 The frontend proxies `/api/auth/*` to it — in production via middleware, in development via the Vite dev server proxy.

 ## License